tesserato/CodeWeaver/codebase.md

 // --- Test Suite ---

-func TestShouldProcess(t *testing.T) {
+// TestShouldProcess validates the file filtering logic based on ignore and include patterns. func TestShouldProcess(t *testing.T) {
 	// This test remains the same as it tests the standalone filtering logic. testCases := []struct {